-You would be working as an independent contractor at the Santa Cruz Flying Club, typical instructor rates are $50/hour and instructors are paid directly by the students in most cases.
-We do have instructor membership dues of $120/month which gives you access to the club, classroom space, simulator, scheduler and aircraft.
+You would be working as an independent contractor at the Santa Cruz Flying Club, typical instructor rates are $60 to $85/hour (instructors determine their hourly rate on a lesson-by-lesson basis).
 As prospective students call the club office they are passed along to the various flight instructors based on their schedule and availability.

 If you would like to inquire for more information or if you have any questions please contact the Santa Cruz Flying Club at 831-722-4580 or via email at firstname.lastname@example.org.
 Additional information about the club can be found at https://scfc.org.

 Wow, what a trip!
 Dan Jadick, Bruce Bundy and I spent a wonderful day in the Sierra foothills.
 We could not have chosen a better day for a smooth ride to Columbia State Park in California’s gold country.
 We launched into a typical central coast summer overcast layer IFR to VFR on top then direct to O22 and arrived at our destination in about an hour.
 Columbia is a very popular place during the summer as we were #4 for landing after doing a 360 for spacing